IBM/watsonx-genai-lab/docs/README.md

 * Develop an application which uses the LLM (from prompt engineering) to generate relevant information
 * Understand the value of AI in your applications

+**Note**: The application we are going to create is a travel chatbot app and we will use [watsonx Assistant](https://www.ibm.com/products/watsonx-assistant?cm_sp=ibmdev-_-developer-tutorials-_-product) to help simplify making the chatbot.

 ### About these labs

 The introductory page of the lab is broken down into the following sections: